bencottier/DRL-TF2/project1.md

 ## Research question

+### v1

 How does the performance compare to baseline for a deep RL algorithm with

-1. q network inputting pretrained decoded state
+1. q network inputting pretrained decoded state?
-2. q network inputting next state (via pretrained transition model) in addition to state and action
+2. q network inputting next state (via pretrained transition model) in addition to state and action?
-3. both 1 and 2
+3. both 1 and 2?

+### v2

+How does a low-dimensional state representation learned

+1. by an autoencoder of high-dimensional representation
+2. by said autoencoder, trained further as part of actor-critic models in RL

+relate to the hand-crafted state representation?
+How correlated are they?

 ## Components